jdssl/jdssl/README.md

-### ☝ Hi my name is Jonatan Lima, but my friends call me Balu
+### ☝ Hi my name is Jonatan Lima, but my friends call me Balu.

 <!--
 I'm a backend developer with Node.js, Docker, k8s, RabbitMQ, AWS, and other technologies.